syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 Sets the case sensitivity of the search operation.
-It supports with both enableFilterSearch and enableIncrementalSearch property.
+It supports both enableFilterSearch and enableIncrementalSearch property.

 Default Value: